saltjsx/quickbuck-alpha/scripts/README.md

 **Why this is needed:**
 The original code had a bug where the first user to trigger account creation would become the owner of these special accounts.
 This meant:
-- AI purchases were crediting/debiting a real player's account (System account issue)
+- Public purchases were crediting/debiting a real player's account (System account issue)
 - Casino winnings/losses were affecting a real player's balance (Casino Reserve issue)

 **When to run:**
-- ⚠️ **RIGHT NOW** - Before using `ai-buy` or gambling features
-- If you notice a player's account balance changing during AI purchases
+- If you notice a player's account balance changing during public purchases
 - If you notice a player's account balance changing during casino games
 - After any economy reset
+- After migrating to the stochastic purchase system

 ## Manual Bot Purchase (CLI Tool)